The Velvet Underground (album): Critical reception

 Unterberger noted how The Velvet Underground sounded far more commercial than any of the band's previous albums and labeled it as the point where critical reception of the band became more positive.
 Despite this, however, the album failed to chart, and was less successful than the group's previous two.
-Reviewing the album for The Village Voice in 1969, Robert Christgau viewed it as the band's best work and found it tuneful, well written, and exceptionally sung, despite "another bummer experiment" in "The Murder Mystery" which he referred to as "some stereo mystery".
+Reviewing the album for The Village Voice in 1969, Robert Christgau viewed it as the band's best work and found it tuneful, well written, and exceptionally sung, despite "another bummer experiment" in "The Murder Mystery" and some "mystery" regarding the mix.
 In his ballot for Jazz & Pop magazine's annual critics poll, Christgau ranked it as the sixth best album of the year.
 He later included it in his "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 Lester Bangs, writing in Rolling Stone magazine, felt that it is not on-par with White Light/White Heat and has missteps with "The Murder Mystery" and "Pale Blue Eyes", but ultimately said that its combination of powerfully expressive music and profoundly sentimental lyrics will persuade the band's detractors into believing they can "write and play any kind of music they want to with equal brilliance."
 Paul Williams of Crawdaddy declared that "everybody loves" the band's new release and labeled it his personal favorite since Forever Changes by Love.
 Bob Stark for Creem observed how it was "as 'far out' as either of the two [previous albums]".
 Lenny Kaye reviewed the record for Jazz & Pop, labeling it "almost lyrical in its beauty."
 Other newspapers such as Chicago Seed, Record World, Cashbox, and the more mainstream Variety praised the album, with the latter stating that it is "an important contribution to the lyrical advancement of rock".
 Adrian Ribolla of Oz, however, lamented that the "Velvet Underground don't really sound together on this album".
 Additionally, Broadside from Massachusetts longed for the older sound of the band.
 Melody Maker, while praising the album, simultaneously dismissed it by commenting it is "not sensational, but interesting".
 Retrospectively in October 1969, Richard Williams of the same magazine elaborated that "the old cruelty was still there", labeling the old Melody Maker review as erroneous and hailing the band's first three albums as "a body of work which is easily as impressive as any in rock".